 My journey in the field of nonprofit management began in the early 2000s when I was an undergraduate majoring in cooperative economics in Taiwan.
 After earning a master’s degree in economic development and serving one year of mandatory military service, my first full-time job was at a technology company.
-However, spending a couple of years in the technology industry made me realize that I needed a career change to pursue my passion: nonprofit finance.
+However, spending a couple of years in the technology industry made me realize I needed a career change to pursue my passion: nonprofit finance.
 In 2014, I joined Arizona State University and returned my focus to nonprofit management.
 ASU afforded me a great opportunity to develop my research and teaching skills.
 I am excited to join the University of Hawaiʻi.
 I aspire to become a thought leader in the field of nonprofit and public management and to work closely with future leaders in these fields, in Hawaiʻi, the mainland, and the Asia-Pacific region.

 - PhD, Arizona State University, 2019